cyb3rlab/CodeEnhance/readme.md

 ## Contact

-For questions, suggestions, or collaboration, please contact the maintainer at jongmin@jaist.ac.jp.
+For inquiries, please use the Issues tab on GitHub.
 ---